danielq1985/rfm_update/README.md

 - Frequency: How often did the customer work with us in the selected period?
 - Monetary: How much money did the customer spend in a given period?

+### Background
+The dataset is from a real sprinkler service company